julzaza/wildwitchherbs/_posts/2025-07-01-wormwood-witchcraft-war.md

 - **Dreamwork**: Burned or brewed before sleep to induce visions
 - **Love-breaking**: Used in rituals to sever toxic bonds
 - **Anti-curse baths**: Steeped and poured over the body to remove the evil eye

-Today, we know at least 200 species of *Artemisia*, but the most infamous are:
-- *Artemisia absinthium* (bitter wormwood)
-- *Artemisia vulgaris* (mugwort)
-- *Artemisia annua* (sweet wormwood or qinghao)

-Each has its place in folk medicine, but also in magical practice.

 ---